Philip Morris International : RECOMMENDED FINAL CASH OFFER (Form 8-K) | MarketScreener

 General

-If the Offer is effected by way of a Takeover Offer, such offer becomes or is declared unconditional in all respects and sufficient acceptances are received, PMI Bidder intends to exercise its rights to apply the provisions of Chapter 3 of Part 28 of the Companies Act so as to acquire compulsorily the remaining Vectura Shares in respect of which the Takeover Offer has not been accepted.
+If the sufficient acceptances are received, PMI Bidder intends to exercise its rights to apply the provisions of Chapter 3 of Part 28 of the Companies Act so as to acquire compulsorily the remaining Vectura Shares in respect of which the Takeover Offer has not been accepted.

 Investors should be aware that PMI Bidder may purchase Vectura Shares otherwise than under any Takeover Offer or the Scheme such as pursuant to privately negotiated purchases.